Mhanyn/MHanyn/README.md

 ## 👋 Hey, I'm Meryem

-I'm an AI engineer based in Luxembourg with a background that's a bit of an unusual mix — I spent several years managing IT and digital transformation projects at a large bank, and at some point decided I wanted to be the one *building* the systems, not just shipping them.
+I'm an AI engineer based in Luxembourg with a background that's a bit of an unusual mix, I spent several years managing IT and digital transformation projects at a large bank, and at some point decided I wanted to be the one *building* the systems, not just shipping them.

-So I went back to school, did a Master's in Software Engineering, and ended up deep in medical imaging research.
-My thesis is on few-shot learning for rare kidney disease detection — basically, teaching a model to classify tumours it's barely seen before, using as little data as possible, while also being honest about when it's uncertain.
-Turns out that last part (the honesty) is really hard to get right, and really important when a doctor is on the other end.
+So I went back to school, did a Master's in Software Engineering, and ended up deep in the AI world.

-I'm particularly drawn to problems at the intersection of **clinical AI and real-world constraints** — rare diseases, small datasets, models that need to be explainable, systems that need to actually be trusted by the humans using them.

-When I'm not training models, you'll find me doing yoga, reading about neuroscience, or hiking somewhere in Luxembourg's surprisingly good trails 🥾

 ---